slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 ---
 layout: single
 title: Onetwoseven - Hack The Box
 excerpt: "OneTwoSeven starts with enumeration of various files on the system by creating symlinks from the SFTP server.
-After finding the credentials for the ots-admin user in a vim swap file, I get access to the administration page by SSH port-forwarding my way in and then I have to work around the webapp addon manager filtering policies to upload a PHP file and get RCE.
+After finding the credentials for the ots-admin user in a vim swap file, I get access to the administration page by SSH port-forwarding my way in and then I have to use the addon manager to upload a PHP file and get RCE.
 The priv esc was pretty fun and unique: I had to perform a MITM attack against apt-get and upload a malicious package that executes arbitrary code as root."
 date: 2019-08-31
 classes: wide
 header: